 A second example is given in Fig. 6, showing the results for several barrows that are situated in the northeastern part of the Veluwe (for the location see Fig. 2).
 In this area several barrow alignments and solitary barrows are present.
-Palynological data from the old surfaces underneath barrows, sods from several periods in which the barrow was constructed (in several cases barrows were constructed in multiple phases).
-The barrow was reused for secondary burials and new sods were added to the original barrow to cover these burials.as well as from ditches associated with the barrows are available for five barrows in this area.
-These barrows were dated from the late Neolithic A to the Middle Bronze Age period (≈1800-1100 BC) (Casparie and Groenman-van Waateringe, 1980; Doorenbosch, 2013).
+Palynological data are available for five burrows in this area.
+Data were obtained from the old surfaces underneath the barrows, from sods from several periods in which the barrows were constructed (in several cases barrows were constructed in multiple phases: the barrow was reused for secondary burials and new sods were added to the original barrow to cover these burials), as well as from ditches associated with the barrows.
+These barrows were dated from the late Neolithic A to the Middle Bronze Age period ($\approx 1800-1100$ BC) (Casparie and Groenman-van Waateringe, 1980; Doorenbosch, 2013).
 Two of these barrows form part of a barrow alignment.

 The pollen spectra show that the barrows in this area, like the barrows in the Renkum stream valley, were built in open places with heath vegetation, surrounded by oak forest and alder carr in the lower parts of the area.
 The open spaces were probably larger than in the Renkum stream valley, with an ADF of around 100 m for the barrows of Vaassen and an ADF of 100-200 m for the barrows of Niersen.

 The vegetation of the open space seems stable, since the barrow spectra from all represented periods show similar vegetation patterns: an open place with species-poor grassy heathland surrounded by oak forest with an alder carr nearby.
-Fig. 7 shows the visual impact on the landscape in the area of Vaassen-Niersen, assuming all barrows were built in heath.
+Figure 7 shows the visual impact on the landscape in the area of Vaassen-Niersen, assuming all barrows were built in heath.